Z and Beam

 You may refer to the Product Registry for how to tell if the device you want to control supports these messages.

-We introduced the extended multizone messages so that you may control/query all the zones with one message instead of many.
+We introduced the Extended Multizone messages so that you may control/query all the zones with significantly fewer messages.
 We found that the legacy messages didn't scale well to certain use cases.

 Legacy Multizone messages